Helping you grow closer to God

 And if it’s there to eat, whether you’re still hungry, whether you need it.
 Sometimes, I know the shrimp costs a lot.
 If I’m going to really get my money’s worth – nine o’clock in the morning – okay, I’ll go for the shrimp.

 And because it’s there, there’s a compulsion in human nature to do something with it.
-And I think what’s happened is, the buffet mentality has gotten to where, if we have money, we just – we’re deluded into thinking it’s our money.
+And I think what’s happened is, the buffet mentality has gotten to where, if we’ve got money, we just – we’re deluded into thinking it’s our money.
 It’s God’s money.

 What do you have that you don’t possess?
 What do you have that you haven’t received?
 One hundred percent of all that you have, all that I have, it’s God’s.